Requirements when sponsoring an immigrant

 What if my annual income is insufficient?

 As stated before, the applicant’s annual income cannot be counted when applying for entry to the country.
-However, if applying to extend their stay, then the income of both the applicant and the sponsor will be taken into consideration.
+However, if applying to extend their stay, then the income of both the applicant and household income of the sponsor will be taken into consideration.

-In addition, any savings the applicant has, whether they’re applying from abroad or not, can be used to help make up any shortfall in income.
+In addition to cash savings, any savings the applicant has, whether they’re applying from abroad or not, can be used to help make up any shortfall in income.

 What evidence do I need to prove my income?

 As a sponsor, you must provide specified evidence pertaining to your annual income to allow the Home Office to establish whether or not you meet the minimum income requirement.
-One of the most common reasons for the refusal of visas is the failure to submit the correct evidence required by the Home Office, so try to avoid making this mistake yourself.
+One of the most common reasons for the refusal of visas is the failure to submit the correct evidence required by the above Home Office guidance, so try to avoid making this mistake yourself.

 Similarly, payslips must also be in their original form.
 If you cannot obtain the original copies then you’ll need to provide a letter from your employer.